 Did our ancestors evolve to walk upright because of exploding stars?

-Cosmic rays from supernovae might have destroyed forests and forced us up onto two legs
+Cosmic rays from supernovae might have destroyed forests and forced us up onto 2 legs

-Humans might be able to thank exploding stars in our cosmic neighborhood for triggering our evolution from a knuckle-walking ape into fully bipedal creatures.
+Humans might be able to thank exploding stars in our cosmic neighborhood for triggering our evolution from knuckle-walking apes into fully bipedal creatures.

 A team of American astronomers is suggesting that between about eight and 2.5 million years ago, nearby supernovae bathed our planet in cosmic rays.
 This, they think, led to a chain of events that drove a shift from forested to grassland landscapes.
 These new grasslands favoured the evolution of upright walking in our ancestors.